fawazahmed0/quran-api/dev.md

 ## Development:

-**Note:** In Case you are trying to modify how files in [editions](https://github.com/fawazahmed0/quran-api/tree/1/editions) directory look or how [chapterverse](https://github.com/fawazahmed0/quran-api/tree/1/database/chapterverse) directory files look, then you might want to set CI flag to true(add link to CI flag in Implementation.md)
+**Note:** In Case you are trying to modify how files in [editions](https://github.com/fawazahmed0/quran-api/tree/1/editions) directory look or how [chapterverse](https://github.com/fawazahmed0/quran-api/tree/1/database/chapterverse) directory files look, then you might want to set [CI flag](#ci) to true

 1. Fork [quran-api](https://github.com/fawazahmed0/quran-api "quran-api") repo